 To qualify for group registration, a database must meet all of the following conditions:

 Most databases can be registered online through the Copyright Office website.
-This web-based copyright registration system is called the Electronic Copyright Office (eCO).
+This Web-based copyright registration system is called the Electronic Copyright Office (eCO).
 When you register online, you complete the application at the eCO website and pay your fee electronically.
 Certain types of deposits can also be made online.
-However, other types must be send in hard-copy form to the Copyright Office by postal mail.
+However, other types must be sent in hard-copy form to the Copyright Office by postal mail.